 Internal combustion engines comprise a large list of pollutant emitting equipment.
-The number of devices which fall into this category (both stationary and non-stationary) has led to the rise of several standards to help minimize the volume of emissions produced.
-One New Source Performance Standard (NSPS), which is given in 40 CFR 60 subpart IIII, provides performance standards applicable to manufacturers, owners, and operators of diesel engines with a displacement of less than 30 liters per cylinder.
-These standards outline the emissions limits for criteria pollutants for diesel engines based on horsepower.
-Similarly, 40 CFR 60 subpart JJJJ provides emissions limits for spark ignition reciprocating internal combustion engines based on horsepower and manufacture date.
+The number of devices that fall into this category (both stationary and non-stationary) has led to the rise of several regulation standards to help minimize the volume of emissions produced.
+One NSPS, given in 40 CFR 60 Subpart IIII, provides performance standards applicable to manufacturers, owners, and operators of diesel engines with a displacement of less than 30 liters per cylinder.
+These standards outline the emission limits for criteria pollutants for diesel engines based on horsepower.
+Similarly, 40 CFR 60 Subpart JJJJ provides emissions limits for SI RICE based on horsepower and manufacture date.

-In addition to the new source performance standards, a National Emission Standard for Hazardous Air Pollutants (NESHAPs) has also been developed for stationary reciprocating internal combustion engines at facilities which are major sources of HAP emissions.
-40 CFR 63 subpart ZZZZ outlines the emission limits and operational limits for both spark and compression ignition reciprocating internal combustion engines.
-Consult the section above in the Code of Federal Regulations (CFR) for more information or to verify that the engines located on site are in compliance with these standards.
+In addition to the NSPS, there is also a NESHAP for stationary RICE at facilities that are major sources of HAP emissions.
+40 CFR 63 Subpart ZZZZ outlines the emission limits and operational limits for both SI and CI RICE.
+Consult the section above in the CFR for more information or to verify that the engines located on site comply with these standards.

-Chapter 3 of AP-42 provides emission factors for RICE based on the fuel used and size of the equipment.
-However, increasingly stringent emissions requirements have driven the manufacture of engines that produce far less emissions than those engines which served as a basis for the development of the emission factors found in AP-42.
-Though these emission factors may apply to older engines, their use in emissions calculations for newer engines may result in the overestimation of pollutant emissions.
-In place of the actual emission factors that are provided in AP-42, the minimum required emission standards should be used to reflect the increased efficiency and reduced emissions of the newer equipment replacing older inventory.
-These NSPS thresholds were proposed to set standards for newly manufactured engines as well as older engines which have been rebuilt or modified.
+Chapter 3 of AP-42 provides EFs for RICE based on the fuel used and size of the equipment.
+However, increasingly stringent emissions requirements have driven the manufacture of engines that produce far less emissions than those engines that served as a basis for the development of the EFs found in AP-42.
+Though these EFs may apply to older engines, their use in emissions calculations for newer engines may result in the overestimation of pollutant emissions.
+In place of the actual EFs that are provided in AP-42, the minimum required emission standards should be used to reflect the increased efficiency and reduced emissions of the newer equipment replacing older inventory.
+These NSPS thresholds were proposed to set standards for newly manufactured engines as well as older engines that have been rebuilt or modified.

-For the purpose of emissions calculations for portable RICE, the emission factors provided were selected from AP-42 or are emissions thresholds as set by the NSPS.
-Any NSPS emission thresholds (which all new or reconstructed engines must comply with) that are less than the emission factor provided in AP-42 were used for RICE emission values.
-If the NSPS emission threshold was greater than the emission factors in AP-42, then the AP-42 values were used since these are based on actual test data.
+To calculate emissions for portable RICE, the EFs provided were selected from AP-42 or are emission thresholds as set by the NSPS.
+Any NSPS emission thresholds (which all new or reconstructed engines must comply with) that are less than the EF provided in AP-42 were used for RICE emission values.
+If the NSPS emission threshold was greater than the EFs in AP-42, then the AP-42 values were used since these are based on actual test data.

 Emissions estimates may be made based on the heating value or sulfur content of the fuels used to operate the RICE.
-Typical fuel data and RICE emission factors for portable use equipment are provided in the "Stationary Internal Combustion" section of the Stationary Guide.
-For simplicity, the emission factors are provided for two time-spans for engines manufactured prior to 2007 (or 2011 for engines >3000hp and displacement ≤10L/cylinder) and those engines manufactured or modified after this date.
-Though this simplification may lead to reduced emissions than if using AP-42 emission factors, it is possible to reduce emissions further by consulting the CFRs directly to determine additional thresholds and implementation years not given.
+Typical fuel data and RICE EFs for portable use equipment are provided in the "Stationary Internal Combustion" section of the Air Emissions Guide for Air Force Stationary Sources.
+For simplicity, the EFs are provided for two time-spans for engines manufactured prior to 2007 (or 2011 for engines >3,000 hp and displacement ≤ 10 L/cylinder) and those engines manufactured or modified after this date.
+Though this simplification may lead to reduced emissions, as opposed to using AP-42 EFs, it is possible to reduce emissions further by consulting the CFRs directly to determine additional thresholds and implementation years not given.